 13. IDS undertakes to release the col lateral to which it has claim at the customer‘s request if the value thereof exceeds the value of the receivables to be guaranteed by more than 10%.

 1. If the material defects that would be evident upon proper inspection of the delivered goods (as defined in IV. point 3) are not reported to IDS within 14 calendar days after delivery, the goods are deemed to have been accepted.

 2. In the event of material defects, IDS may choose either to rectify the defect or redeliver perfect goods, at no charge in either case.

 3. Replaced goods become the property of IDS and must be returned to IDS.

-4. If the customer withdraws from the contract to buy for good reason because of material defects, or if it lowers the purchase price for good reason because of material defects, its entitlement to restitution of the purchase price shall be time-barred after three years for IDS uEye cameras, IDS NXT cameras and IDS lenses, two years for Ensenso products and IDS Frame Grabbers and after one year for accessories and „third party“-lenses, after the delivery date.
+4. If the customer withdraws from the contract to buy for good reason because of material defects, or if it lowers the purchase price for good reason because of material defects, its entitlement to restitution of the purchase price shall be time-barred after three years for IDS uEye cameras, IDS NXT cameras and IDS C-Mount-lenses, two years for Ensenso products and IDS Frame Grabbers and after one year for accessories, „third party“-lenses and IDS S-mount-lenses, after the delivery date.

 5. IDS shall only be liable for breaches of duty in cases of